Article Overview: Best places to live in Colorado, Best cities to live in Colorado

-Located just south of Colorado Springs, the town of Pueblo offers plenty of amenities for residents at a fraction compared to most cities mentioned on this list of the best places to live in Colorado.
+Located just south of Colorado Springs, the town of Pueblo offers plenty of amenities for residents at a fraction of the cost compared to most cities mentioned on this list of the best places to live in Colorado.

-The median home average of $289,735 attracts entry-level professionals, young couples, and a large number of retirees looking to relocate somewhere with more affordable housing.
+The median home price of $289,735 attracts entry-level professionals, young couples, and a large number of retirees looking to relocate somewhere with more affordable housing.

 You can afford to live well in Pueblo without selling your soul to the devil or working 2+ jobs to stay afloat.
-Effectively making this one of the best cities in Colorado for those establishing a family or striking it out on their own.
+Effectively this makes Pueblo one of the best cities in Colorado for those establishing a family or striking it out on their own.

 The city offers 32 miles of hiking and biking trails withing city limits.
 Plus, there’s plenty of parks and green spaces to enjoy as well.

 There’s no denying that the access to nature makes Pueblo one of the best cities in Colorado for staying in shape and enjoying the fresh air.
 If helpful, the Pueblo River Trail and the River Walk are some of the most popular places for locals to enjoy daily walks.